dramenti/jayscript/README.md

 parse basic strings and evaluate arithmetic expressions (jayparse.cpp)

-understand a limited array of commands (jaycommand.cpp)
+understand a limited number of commands (jaycommand.cpp)

 So far, only strings and integers are supported as data types.